AlexProgrammerDE/balena-minecraft-server/README.md

 * Login with `balena login`
 * Download this project and from the project directory run `balena push <appName>` where `<appName>` is the name you gave your balenaCloud application in the first step.

-This project is in active development so if you have any feature requests or issues please submit them here on GitHub.
-PRs are welcome, too.

 ## Connect to the server

 You can see in the Dashboard one IP-adress.
 It is the from your server.
 One example: